-The previous regulatory position adopted by HSE, in which there were no approvals for biocidal products containing first-generation anticoagulant active substances labelled for house mice in the UK, is no longer in force.
-No scientific information to explain this reversal of policy, involving several commercial products containing the first-generation anticoagulant coumatetralyl, is in the public domain.
+The previous regulatory position adopted by HSE, in which there were no approvals for biocidal products containing FGAR active substances labelled for house mice in the UK, is no longer in force.
+However, no rodenticide baits containing an FGAR active substances are presently authorised for use in the UK against house mice.